Madhubala: Public image

-Madhubala was one of the most celebrated film stars in India from the late 1940s to early 1960s.
-In 1951, James Burke photographed her for a feature in the American magazine Life, which described her as the biggest star in the Indian film industry at that time.
+Madhubala was one of the most celebrated and versatile film stars in India from the late 1940s to early 1960s.
+In 1951, James Cobb Burke photographed her for a feature in the American magazine Life, which described her as the biggest star in the Indian film industry at that time.
 Her fame reached beyond India as well: director Frank Capra offered her a break in Hollywood (which her father declined) and in August 1952, David Cort of Theatre Arts Magazine wrote of her as "the biggest star in the world—and she's not in the Beverley Hills."
 Cort estimated Madhubala's Indian and Pakistani fan base equal to the combined population of the contemporary United States and western Europe, and also reported her popularity in countries such as Myanmar, Indonesia, Malaysia and East Africa.
 Along with Nargis, she also had large fan following in Greece.